 According to iResearch, in the second quarter of 2014, Baidu largely dominated the market with its 81.7% share.
 It was followed by Google at 10.9%, Sogou at 3.8%, and 360 Search at 2.6%.
 The other search engines such as Bing, Soso, Yahoo, Youdao were sharing the remaining 1% of the market Over the years, the competitors have managed to slightly reduce Baidu’s supremacy over the Chinese internet.

 The Search engines

-Despite the fact that Google dominates the American and European market, it has never been as popular in China as it is to the West.
+Despite the fact that Google dominates the American and European markets, it has never been as popular in China as it is in the West.
 In fact, it was even forced to close Google.cn, its search engine in China, in 2010 because of the censorship applied in the country and intrusion from hackers.
-It replaced it by an uncensored search engine platform hosted in Hong Kong.
-However China is blocking most of the pages.
+It replaced it with an uncensored search engine platform hosted in Hong Kong.
+However, China is blocking most of the pages.
 It is therefore very difficult to use Google in China.

-Sogou was launched ten years ago and has similar services as Baidu and Google.
-However its market share remains low, dropping from 8% in 2013 to 3.8% this year.
-Even despite the US$448 million investment of Tencent in the search engine and the launch of a Wechat specialized search feature in June this year.
+Sogou has launched ten years ago and has similar services like Baidu and Google.
+However, its market share remains low, dropping from 8% in 2013 to 3.8% this year.
+Even despite the US$448 million investment of Tencent in the search engine and the launch of a WeChat specialized search feature in June this year.

 Qihoo 360 Search

 This search engine is the real challenger of the rankings.
 Indeed, it went from a 10,4% market share in December 2012 to a 22,5% market share a year after in December 2013.
 The competition between Baidu and Qihoo 360 was fierce in 2013 as Baidu’s market share had dropped from 71.7% to 63.1% as about as much as Qihoo’s market share had increased and in the same period of time.